SalonenTeemu/homepage/README.md

 #### ai-chatbot

-A simple AI chatbot built using the Google Gemini API (2.5 Flash model).
+A simple AI chatbot built using the Google Gemini API.
 Users can type messages and receive AI-generated responses. **Remember to not share any personal information with the chatbot.**

 [ai-chatbot original GitHub repository](https://github.com/SalonenTeemu/ai-chatbot)